 He was a part of the Upton Park academy when Alan Pardew managed the East Enders between 2003 and 2006, but he would have to wait another two years to be handed his senior debut when he started a Premier League game against Everton which ended in a 1-1 draw.

 In the 2010/11 season West Ham were relegated from the Premier League, but this gave Tomkins his chance at nailing down a first-team place, something he did successfully.
-He played in 44 of their 46 league games as well as all three play-off matches as he helped the Hammers instantly return to the top-flight by beating Blackpool and was named in the PFA’s Championship Team of the Year.
+He played in 44 of their 46 league games as well as all three play-off matches as he helped the Hammers instantly return to the top-flight.
+He was named in the PFA’s Championship Team of the Year.

 That form saw him called up for Stuart Pearce’s Great Britain squad for the 2012 Olympic Games when Tomkins represented Team GB twice – in a pre-tournament friendly against Brazil and during the competition itself against the United Arab Emirates as Britain reached the quarter-finals.